 You can write as little and as much as you want.
 Does not matter about the word size because it’s for your own sake.
 Mostly, you want it to be as detailed as possible or just list them down in dot points if you have more than 1-3 reasonings.
 Mark it in your journal, calendar, planner or a sticky note as long as you can see it every day.

 I wrote down a whole paragraph in my journal as to why I need to drive.
 I won't go into full details on them but my reasonings are (and you can use this as your ideas as well) to drive to work, drive to university, drive if I ever buy an apartment and live alone, go to the shops when no one can take me, drive-thru (because I crave McDonald's all the time), drive somewhere whenever I want to get out of the house.

 Breathe Sistah, breathe.
 Being mindfulness before you drive is something you absolutely need to do to focus on your breathing and stress.
 It will calm your nerves down and let you know that you’re in the current moment, not the past or the future.

 And if you’re ever feeling anxious in the middle of driving, slow down and try to take deep breaths.
 There are also 10 tips for driving meditation.
 These can also help you when it comes to having anxiety during the situation.

-You can listen to this guided meditation for driving or traveling anxiety 10 Minute Calming Guided Meditation For Driving or Traveling Anxiety.
+You can listen to this guided meditation for driving or travelling anxiety 10 Minute Calming Guided Meditation For Driving or Traveling Anxiety.

 Think the possible